-You might want to formally present your project at a divisional clinical audit presentation meeting, in a large lecture theatre.
-Alternatively your project might be presented more informally at a staff meeting or in 1-2-1 meetings with key staff, or by distributing copies of your audit report.
+You might want to formally present your project at a divisional clinical audit presentation meeting before a large audience.
+Alternatively your project might be presented more informally at a staff meeting or in 1-to-1 meetings with key staff, or by distributing copies of your audit report.
 You should discuss this with your divisional Clinical Audit Facilitator in order to choose the method(s) most appropriate for your project.